Brand Names: Stadol NS

 What is butorphanol nasal (Stadol NS)?

-Butorphanol is used to treat moderate to severe pain.
+Butorphanol is an opioid pain medication that is used to treat moderate to severe pain.

-Butorphanol may also be used for purposes other than those listed in this medication guide.
+Butorphanol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of butorphanol nasal (Stadol NS)?

 Opioid medicine can slow or stop your breathing, and death may occur.
 A person caring for you should give naloxone and/or seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.